phn/pytpm/doc/reference_tpm.rst

 ``RA`` and ``DEC`` or latitude and longitude, and all the :ref:`independent variables of the TPM state vector
 <indep_props_state_vector>`.
 It initializes the state vector, sets the
-independent properties and caclulates all the :ref:`dependent properties <dep_props_state_vector>`.
+independent properties and calculates all the :ref:`dependent properties <dep_props_state_vector>`.
 It then call the TPM state machine and performs the coordinate conversion requested.
 The resultant values are returned.